youngklee/ZenPackers/zenpack_release.rst

 * Edit setup.py (set the correct version numbers):

-  - Typically you remove the "dev" in the version number
+  - Typically you just remove the "dev" in the version number
+|
 * Commit:

   - For new release::

       git commit -a -m "release: version $CURRENT"

   - For update release::

-    git commit -a -m "release: version ${CURRENT}dev -> $CURRENT"
+      git commit -a -m "release: version ${OLD} -> ${CURRENT}"

 * Finish the release::